jenniferbeni/home/setup/README.md

 # Home Setup

+Obsidian is cool.
+(We're NOT currently using it in the home repo.)

 ## Connect Obsidian with your Github repo
 [The Easiest Way to Connect Your Obsidian Vault](https://linked-blog-starter.vercel.app/connect-obsidian-vault-with-github) with guilded steps.